Pet Vaccination Renewal Scheduler

 Worked Example

-4. The scheduler uses the dog rabies interval of 3 years.
+1. The calculator identifies the dog rabies interval as 3 years.

 Vaccine Dog Interval (used here) Cat Interval (used here) General Pattern

-Rabies Every 3 years Every 3 years Long-acting, but exact timing depends on product label and law.
+Rabies Every 3 years Every 3 years Longer-acting in many adult schedules, but legal timing depends on product label and law.

-Core combination Every 3 years (Distemper/Parvo) Every 3 years (FVRCP) Often extended-interval after the initial puppy/kitten and one-year boosters.
+Core combination Every 3 years (Distemper/Parvo) Every 3 years (FVRCP) Often extended after the initial series and the first adult booster.

 Limitations, Assumptions, and Important Disclaimers

-• Pet age and health: Puppies, kittens, senior pets, pregnant animals, and pets with chronic illness or immune problems often follow different schedules from healthy adults.
-The tool does not adjust for age or health status.
+• Age and health status: Puppies, kittens, senior pets, pregnant animals, and pets with chronic illness or immune concerns may follow schedules that differ from healthy adults.

 Frequently Asked Questions